Supporting people in hospitals across South Australia through vital health and medical research and improved patient care.

 Each home has a covered internal courtyard and private rear garden which is accessed via large stackable sliding doors.
 There is off street parking, garaging for two cars, monitored security and free access to WiFi.

 For your convenience The Hospital Research Foundation is able to ‘bulk-bill’ PATS directly on your behalf for your stay.
-Your GP and cancer specialist will be able to assist you with PATS requirements and relevant forms.
+Please ask your GP and cancer specialist to assist you with PATS requirements and forms.

 The PATS scheme has been developed to subsidise the unavoidable costs for residents in country areas who are required to travel into the city to receive specialist medical services or treatments.